Qflash plus can update a BIOS even when a PC can't boot

 If your PC won't boot or you can't update the BIOS on your PC through other methods, you can try using the Q-Flash Plus feature on your Gigabyte motherboard.
 This feature is included on some newer and more high spec Gigabyte motherboards.

 Firstly, you should create your flash USB drive.
-Choose a low capacity USB drive (32GB or less) and insert it into your PCs USB 3.0 port.
+Choose a low capacity USB drive (32GB or less), usually the older type drives are better, and insert it into your PCs USB 3.0 port.
 Right click the drive in file manager and choose 'Format' from the menu.
 Ensure you choose the file system type of FAT-32.
 You can check the 'Quick format' box to save time and leave the other settings as standard.

 Once the drive is formatted, copy your new BIOS file to the drive and rename it as GIGABYTE.bin noting the use of capital letters and small letters.